pv-baxi/esp32ess/README.md

 ### Hardware

-For how to build the hardware of this project, please see the [Documentation](/docs/README.md).
+For how to build the hardware of this project, please see the [Hardware documentation](docs/README.md#hardware).

 ### Installing